 Our son is all about the rides and could not understand why he had to wait in the big tent.
 All of the activity in the big tent area was too stimulating and overwhelming for him.
 He grew disoriented, impatient, and angry.
 We had an out-of-control kid by the time we reached the actual ride.
 We were exhausted and swore we’d never ride this ride again (one of his and our favorites) unless we could bypass the big tent.”

-If you have a Fastpass you’ll skip the Big Top with its playground and go right to the ride.
+If you have a Genie+ you’ll skip the Big Top with its playground and go right to the ride.

 This is a really popular ride and it’s slow loading, so there can be a very long waiting time.
-However the second Dumbo spinner, interactive queue and availability of Fastpass have improved the wait.
+However, the second Dumbo spinner, interactive queue and availability of Genie+ have improved the wait.

 Ride Car and Boarding info for Dumbo the Flying Elephant

 The ride vehicles are themed as old fashioned open cockpit airplanes.
 Eight ride cars with two individual seat sections each are connected together.
 Guests must step over the side of the ride car, which is about 18-20 inches high.
 There’s one seatbelt per vehicle that goes across all the riders.

 The seats are hard benches with backs.
 They’re fairly wide, and are meant for one adult and one child, or one adult and two small children.
 Two smallish adults and a very small child could conceivably squeeze in.
 Children must sit towards the inside of the ride.

 People of larger size may want their own bench seat.
 Here’s what one of our readers had to say about that:

 “If you are a Pooh sized person ask for your own elephant.
 I always tell them there are 2 in my party but we want to ride separate.” —Heather Raymond Gable